nickyoung-hashicorp/eks-vault-db-roles/README.md

 # Guide to Demonstrate Vault's Dynamic and Static Database Roles on EKS
+This example walks through deploying a single HashiCorp Vault instance, AWS EKS cluster, and AWS RDS PostgreSQL database.
+The goal is to demonstration static and dynamic database credentials using Vault for databases running in EKS as well as EKSRDS

+## Requirements
+This demonstration includes the following:
+ - HashiCorp Terraform & Vault
+ - AWS EKS (Elastic Kubernetes Services)
+ - Packages: awscli, kubectl, helm, jq, wget

 ## Deploy Vault, EKS, and AWS resources
 Clone repository and provision.